GoogleChrome/web-vitals-extension/README.md

 data to `popup.js` in order to display the more detailed local metrics summary.
 * `src/browser_action/popup.js`: Content Script that handles rendering detailed metrics reports in the pop-up window displayed when clicking the badge icon.
 * `src/options/options.js`: Options UI (saved configuration) for advanced features like the HUD Overlay

+## FAQ

+**Is this extension available on the Chrome Web Store?**

+Not yet.
+While in alpha, the extension is available to download and install as an unpacked extension from this GitHub repository.
+When further along, we will officially publish it to the Chrome Web Store.

+**How should I interpret the metrics numbers reported by this tool?**

+This extension reports metrics for your desktop or laptop machine.
+In many cases your hardware will be significantly faster than that of your median mobile user.
+For this reason, it is strongly recommended that you test using tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and on real mobile hardware to ensure all your users there have a positive experience.

 ## License